xlladdins/xll/docs/Excel4MacrosQ-S.md

     > received the message yet).
 Recipients who have already received,
     > reviewed and forwarded the routed workbook cannot be modified.

-Subject    is a text string containing the subject text used for the mail messages used to route the workbook.
+Subject&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the subject text used for the mail messages used to route the workbook.
 If omitted, the default subject line is "Routing: name", where name is the file name or title as displayed in the Summary Info dialog box, if available.

-Message    is a text string containing the body text used for the mail messages used to route the workbook.
+Message&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the body text used for the mail messages used to route the workbook.

-Route\_num    is a number indicating the type of routing method.
+Route\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number indicating the type of routing method.

 <table>
 <tbody>